patchoo/patchoo/docs/install_triggers.md

 This triggers are [here](triggers), you can use the ready made packages and deploy on all clients via policy, or modify and package them yourself.

 **If using the ready made packages, use ONLY the preudpate or the update pkg**.
 Both contain the every120 trigger.
-If using [advanced junki mode](advanced_junki_overview.md) ***recommended*** only install the preupdate trigger, as the preupdate policy will fire update triggers.
+If using [advanced patchoo mode](advanced_patchoo_overview.md) ***recommended*** only install the preupdate trigger, as the preupdate policy will fire update triggers.